Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Summary

-In conclusion, our work provided a systematic study on single-photon EIT-spectrum based on Fisher information analysis.
-We show the single-photon probe's quantum advantages and limitations.
-The analysis of FI structure deepens our understanding of the characteristics of $\Lambda$-type media spectrum.
-We believe this work could find applications on the topic of quantum metrology based on the EIT medium, especially for the cases of using EIT medium to detect the weak signal in environment \cite{PhysRevA.62.013808,sun2017cavity,zhang2016high,meyer2021optimal,kuan2016large}.
+In conclusion, our work provides a systematic study of the single-photon EIT-spectrum based on Fisher information analysis.
+We show the quantum advantages and limitations of single-photon probe analysis.
+The analysis of the FI structures deepens our understanding of the characteristics of the $\Lambda$-type media spectrum.
+We believe this work could have applications in quantum metrology based on the EIT medium, especially in cases using EIT mediums to detect weak signals in the environment.\cite{PhysRevA.62.013808,sun2017cavity,zhang2016high,meyer2021optimal,kuan2016large}.